Setting Kconfig configuration values¶

 precedence.

-The merged configuration is saved to zephyr/.config
+The merged configuration is saved to zephyr/.config in the build

 directory.

-exists and is up-to-date (is newer than any
+As long as zephyr/.config exists and is up-to-date (is newer than any

-and application configuration files), it will be used in preference
+BOARD and application configuration files), it will be used in preference

-to producing a new merged configuration. zephyr/.config
+to producing a new merged configuration. zephyr/.config is also the

 configuration that gets modified when making changes in the interactive